How to Perform Technical Analyses

 Trend Indicators and Oscillators

-On top of that part of technical analysis mentioned above, there are a lot of trading indicators that can be used in order to forecast future prices a currency pair is about to make.
+In addition to the types of technical analysis mentioned above, there are a lot of trading indicators that can be used in order to forecast future prices a currency pair is about to make.
 These indicators are either trend indicators or oscillators.

 Other educational materials